mercadopago/devsite-docs/guides/sdks/official/java/preferences.en.md

 ## Search preferences

-Find all the information related to generated preferences using specific filters or a specific date range.
+You can find all the preferences information generated through specific filters or by a specific date range using the SDK below.
+For details of the request parameters, access the [Search Preferences](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/preferences/_checkout_preferences_search/get) API.

 [[[
 ```java